-In summary, please work to address the following concerns:
+In summary, please address the following concerns:

 - 1. Increase our tree canopy goal to at least 40%; - 2.
 Establish set-aside stands of trees as Tree Preservation Zones or other permanent designations on public land; - 3.
-Expand the list of tree benefits to capture the latest in the science that supports community benefits of trees; and - 4.
-Establish a more accurate PIL charge that covers the true financial cost to the community.
+Expand the list of tree benefits to capture the latest in the science that supports community benefits of trees; - 4.
+Establish a more accurate payment-in-lieu charge that covers the true financial cost to the community and incentivizes tree preservation and replanting; and - 5.
+Codify language that applies Chapter 1168 to all zones, including any planned mixed use or similar zones, establishing trees as just as important and valuable in those pockets of our community.